maxx1128/gatsby-personal-blog/src/pages/2018-05-18-trick-about-verbal-abuse/index.md

 This shows how verbal abuse can cause lots of health problems, so the words we use (and how we use them) matter.
 Elgin also points out that much physical violence is often rooted in verbal abuse.
 Domestic violence alone is often seeded in fights or humiliation between two spouses.
 It also applies to any other violence between family members.
 Or strangers on the street whose verbal argument turns physical.

 Don't believe that words and communication are harmless to people.
 They are not.
 They can cause any amount of health or violence issues.
-We don't see the wounds right away, but that doesn't mean they're there.
+We don't see the wounds right away, but that doesn't mean they're not there.

 ### 2) Verbal Abuse is About Getting a Reaction